 Kelsey Withrow: I just couldn’t believe that I actually won.
 It was such a long shot to win but it just goes to show that if you work really hard and believe in yourself, despite the odds, dreams can come true.
 It just takes a lot of work.
 I never take a win for granted.

 In the next couple years I struggled with feelings of inadequacy, as we failed to replicate the success.

 Haley Chura: Immediately post-meet, the feeling was electric.
 I felt like I could achieve anything if I put my mind to it.
-In the next couple years I struggled with feelings of inadequacy, as we failed to replicate the success of that National Championship.
-Now, more than a decade after achieving that dream, I feel nothing but pride for myself and my teammates.
+In the next couple of years, I struggled with feelings of inadequacy, as we failed to replicate the success of that National Championship.
+Now, more than a decade after achieving a dream, I feel nothing but pride for myself and my teammates.

 Since time has passed I still look back at that with fond memories.
 I still have the picture as a daily reminder on my phone.
 I have a picture of the finish in my training room to have as a memory while I train.
 I use the memory of the emotions at the finish as motivation for my next finish line.

 Winning an IRONMAN is so hard and requires so much to go right and yet, I felt empty!

 Lisa Bentley: Winning an IRONMAN is so hard and requires so much to go right and yet, I felt empty!
 I had had so much pressure to defend and yet when I did, my mind went to ‘what now?’ versus ‘how fantastic is this?’
 Why?
 In the words of Tony Robbins, “success without fulfillment is the ultimate failure”.

 My first win was fulfilling.
 I had focused my life, training, and recovering on securing the skills, stamina, and knowledge to win an IRONMAN — to cross that line first, to be better than my competition, to go faster, hydrate smarter, be mentally tougher.
 I was 100% fulfilled.
 The 2nd time around, I lacked a good reason to win again.